Pros and Cons of Cloud Storage Back

 Disadvantage #2: Difficult to migrate

-Once you’ve signed up and started using one particular cloud storage provider, it is difficult to migrate data to another cloud provider later on.
+Once you've signed up and started using one particular cloud storage provider, it can be difficult to migrate data to other cloud storage providers later on.

 Disadvantage #3: Requires Internet